 The best result you can achieve in this game is a two-card 21, or a Blackjack.

-If you two cards don’t total 21, you must decide if you can risk asking for more cards in your quest to get closest to a total of 21.
+If your two cards don’t total 21, you must decide if you can risk asking for more cards in your quest to get closer to a total of 21.

 Blackjack Side Bets :